23 Creative Political Fundraising Ideas that Work | Political Fundraising

 This is one of the most affordable political campaign fundraising ideas out there.
 Email marketing platforms are increasingly easy to use since email service providers have made them simple and intuitive.

-With email marketing, it’s essential to grow and nurture your list.
-You want to grow your list organically by collecting contacts that give you permission to email them.
-To collect email addresses, add a sign-up form and a subscribe button to the main page of your website.
+Grow your email list organically by collecting contacts who consent to receiving emails.
+To collect email addresses, add a sign-up form and subscribe button to the main page of your website.

 16. Mobile Fundraising